 An online friend wrote a blog post that went viral.
 It elicited emotion.
 Passionate comments spewed forth in support and opposition.
 Because of the firestorm his post created, a publisher offered him a book deal.
+He turned his blog post into a book.

 So each time you post on your blog, do so knowing that it could result in a book deal.
 Maybe.
 Yeah, right.
 But it might.
 Don’t hold your breath.
 It could happen, but it probably won’t.